Your cookie preferences

 The word 'meg' could refer to two very different values: megabits and megabytes.
 But aren't they the same thing?

-Actually no, there's a big difference between a bit and a byte.
+Actually, no - there's a big difference between the size of a bit and a byte.
 A byte is much bigger — eight times bigger to be exact — with eight bits fitting inside every byte.
 So there are eight megabits (Mb) in every megabyte (MB), and eight gigabits (Gb) in every gigabyte (GB).

 Bits, bytes and broadband speeds